Parrot-Developers/olympe/src/olympe/doc/userguide.rst

    }

-When Olympe sends a command message like the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` above, it then waits for a response from the drone, the :py:func:`FlyingStateChanged(state="takingoff")<olympe.messages.ardrone3.PilotingState.FlyingStateChanged>` event message in this case.
+When Olympe sends a command message like the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` message above, it then waits for a response from the drone, the :py:func:`FlyingStateChanged(state="takingoff")<olympe.messages.ardrone3.PilotingState.FlyingStateChanged>` event message in this case.